-2013+ people have our logo tatto0ed on thier bodies
+2016+ people have the Johnny Cupcakes logo tattooed on their bodies

 The Story of Johnny Cupcakes

 "I had 16 different businesses before I was 16"

 As a little boy, I would see my parents spend so much time in traffic commuting to and from work.
 This inspired me to be an entrepreneur with the hope that someday I could work and still be able to spend time with the people I love.

 Despite having learning difficulties combined with the inability to sit still and concentrate, when I did discover something I realized I had a passion over, I obsessed over it.
 That particular passion was being an entrepreneur.